BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 #### High level goals include:
-*	Pre-process the Brain MRI data that are in. mgz form to NIfTI(https://nifti.nimh.nih.gov) format so that it will be easy for ML models to understand
+*	Pre-process the Brain MRI data that are in. mgz form to NIfTI(https://nifti.nimh.nih.gov) or .png format so that it will be easy for ML models to understand
+*	Create a ChRIS plugin to do the pre-processing of the input images.
-*	Create a ChRIS plugin to train an ML model on the pre-processed MRI data and save the trained model in an output location
+*	Create a ChRIS plugin to train an ML model on the pre-processed MRI data and save the trained model in an output location.
-*	Create a ChRIS plugin to infer from the saved trained model and store the classified images in an output location
+*	Create a ChRIS plugin to infer from the saved trained model and store the classified images in an output location.

 ## 2. Users/Personas Of The Project

-* The application or plugins will be used by clinicians and researchers who wants to segment the Brain MRI data which is in mgz 3d image format to analyze the MRI in a better way.
+* The application or plugins will be used by clinicians and researchers who wants to segment the Brain MRI data which is in .mgz 3D image format to analyze the MRI in a better way.
 Also Machine learning researchers who wants to try out different models without worrying about the environment and data preprocessing setup can use this application.

 ## 3. Scope and Features